Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 See, to them, just as with the Democrats, the Iraq war is a Bush political issue.

-It's not about national security, it's not about protecting the country.
+It's not about protecting the country.

-It's not about fighting Al Qaeda and the enemy.
+It's not about fighting al-Qaeda and the enemy.

 They can't get it through their heads that this is a genuine war with U.S. security at stake.

-And uh, I remember Mrs. Clinton said she would be very upset if this war were not settled by the time she took office.
+And I remember Mrs. Clinton said she would be very upset if this war were not settled by the time she took office.

-She said this within the past six months.
+That's the paraphrase, but she said this within the past six months.

 They expect Bush to get this off the table for them.

-Um now, as you know, the Democrat version of compromise is Republicans give up.
+Now, as you know, the Democrat version of compromise is Republicans give up.

-But the Liberals don't like it when it works the other way around.
+But the liberals don't like it when it works the other way around.

-Bush skunked them and it kills them last night on uh hardball with Chris Matthews.
+Bush skunked them and it kills them.

 No.

-It means the response is accepting the betrayus report.
+The response is accepting the betrayalist report.

 That's a common ground.